vickie005/vickie005/README.md

-hi, am vickie
+hi, am Victory
-currently pursuing computer science
+currently pursuing computer science at Kirinyaga University.

-fun fact: the longest word in the world has 189,819 letters
+I'm neither specially clever nor specially gifted, only curious.
+Giving back to the society by use of tech but also appreciating AI.